A note on degenerations of del Pezzo surfaces: - and -singularities

 \begin{mtheorem}{\bf Lemma.} Notation as above. \begin{enumerate} \item For any component $D_i$ of $D$ we have $D_i^2\ge 0$. \item If $D_i^2= 0$ for some $D_i\subset D$, then $P$ is the only singular point of $X$ lying on $D_i$, the pair $(X,D_i)$ is lc, and $d_i=1$.

 \item All the components $D_i$ pass through $P$ and do not meet each other elsewhere. \end{enumerate} \end{mtheorem} \begin{proof} Let $D_i$ be a component passing through $P$.
 Assume that $D_i^2< 0$.
 Then $D_i$ generates a birational extremal ray.
 If $K_X$ is not Cartier along $D_i$, then by \cite[Cor.
 4.3]{Prokhorov-2004b} $X$ has no Du Val points of type $\D_n$ or $\E_n$ on $D_i$, a contradiction.
-If $K_X$ is Cartier along $D_i$, then we have a contradiction by \cite{Morrison-1985}.
+If $K_X$ is Cartier along $D_i$, then $X$ has only Du Val singularities in a neighborhood of $D_i$ and we have a contradiction by Theorem \ref{theorem-Morrison} (because our ray is $K_X$-negative).
 This proves (i) modulo (iii).